ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Technologies

 There are many types of technology that can be used for location tracking.
 In many cases, the threat analysis would be similar, as the contexts in which potential attackers and victims exist and use the technology are similar.
 However, it would be infeasible to attempt to describe a threat analysis for each possible technology in this document.
-We have therefore limited its scope to location-tracking accessories that are small and not easily discoverable and able to transmit their locations to other devices.
+We have therefore limited its scope to location-tracking accessories that are small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
 The following are out of scope for this document:

   - App-based technologies such as parental monitoring apps.
   - Other Internet of Things (IoT) devices.